Serve in aCoupe glass

 SHAKE all ingredients with ice and fine strain into chilled glass.

-STIR all ingredients and strain into ice-filled glass.
+Shake well and strain into cocktail glass.

 One serving of Yellow Parrot contains 192 calories.